Modification Date: 2019-03-20 16:21:38

 |Rate (F)||Temp (F)||Hold (Min)||Step|

-A white base glaze with all the advantages of Ravenscrag Slip based glazes (good working and application properties).
-It is not drab-looking like a porcelain toilet, but is vibrant and interesting on stoneware bodies (a fritted glaze like G1215U is better on porcelains).
+A white base glaze with all the advantages of Ravenscrag Slip base GR6-A. It is not drab-looking like a porcelain toilet, but is vibrant and interesting on stoneware bodies.
 It breaks to clear on the edges of contours and has variegation.
-It works well with added stains, the variegation of this base makes the color much more interesting.
+It works well with added stains, the variegation of this base (adding a little titanium dioxide) makes the color much more interesting.

-Adjust the amount of zircopax as needed to adjust the degree of whiteness, variegation and intensity of added colors.
+Adjust the amount of zircopax as needed to adjust the degree of whiteness.

 Right: Ravenscrag GR6-A transparent base glaze.
 Left: It has been opacified (turned opaque) by adding 10% Zircopax.
 This opacification mechanism can be transplanted into almost any transparent glaze.
 It can also be employed in colored transparents, it will convert their coloration to a pastel shade, lightening it.
 Zircon works well in oxidation and reduction.
 Tin oxide is another opacifier, it is much more expensive and only works in oxidation firing.